flat design 3.0.

 Because it presents a three-dimensional view of an object, isometric flat design is a great option for a number of different types of projects.
 This flat 3D design style combines some elements of realism from skeuomorphism with the clean, modern approach of flat design.

-Is isometric design 2D or 3D?
+Is Isometric Design 2D Or 3D?

 We understand, “flat 3D design” sounds contradictory.
 In the words of author Rob Hooks, isometric design is “Kind of like flat design and 3D design having a baby.”
 Isometric flat designs are created in a 2D space, but they appear 3D due to the use of specific line angles.
 In order to create isometric designs, you don’t need fancy 3D design software, you just need some basic geometry knowledge.

-The 120° Rule of Isometric Design
+The 120° Rule Of Isometric Design

 Isometric cube with angles noted.